-Director of Equestrian Program
+Director of Equestrian Program & Global Goals

-BA in Psychology, Dartmouth College
+B.A. in Psychology, Dartmouth College

 Caroline cherishes the opportunity to share her two passions – horses and humanitarian service – with our students.
 Caroline graduated Summa Cum Laude and Phi Beta Kappa from Dartmouth and although she peaked as an athletic competitor in college when she won the ICYRA Women’s Nationals in sailing in 1992, she still finds incredible joy challenging herself riding, skiing, sailing, hiking and doing yoga.
 She is a certified yoga instructor and a Wilderness First Responder.